OneMoreSummer/academic-kickstart/content/post/darwin-skiing-chess-250-000-swedes/index.md

 No correlation between Birthdate and Performance at Elite or Recreational levels.

-Impact on elite teams
+Discusses the impact on elite teams - skewed player ID to early borns

-Impact on participation and public health
+Discusses the potential negative impact on participation and public health

 ![](not-talented-missed-stars.jpg)